Periodontal (Gum) Disease - Colorado Springs

 Safeguarding Your Entire Smile

 What do you think is the most common dental problem in the world?
 While “cavities” jump to most people’s minds, it’s actually periodontal disease, which is better known as gum disease.
 This infection attacks the gums and roots of the teeth, leading to inflammation, tenderness, and frequent bleeding.
 While its initial symptoms can be easy to ignore, it can eventually lead to tooth loss if left untreated!
-At Anderson Family Dental, we strive to protect our patients’ entire smiles, so if you’ve felt any pain or sensitivity in your gums lately, give us a call so we can take care of you right away.
+At Anderson Family Dental by Espire, we strive to protect our patients’ entire smiles, so if you’ve felt any pain or sensitivity in your gums lately, give us a call so we can take care of you right away.

 - Gum screenings at every checkup